apostrophecms/apostrophe-documentation/docs/tutorials/getting-started/creating-your-first-project.md

 {% endblock %}
 ```

+### Restarting your site

 **Now restart the site** so you can see the impact of the changes:

-1. Press "control-C" in your terminal window.
+1. Press "control-C" in the terminal window where `node app.js` is running.
+(You need to leave it running as long as your site is up.
+In production, there are other ways, which we'll cover later.)

-2. Type `node app.js` and press enter to restart.
+2. Run `node app.js` again (tip: just press the up arrow, then enter).

 3. Refresh the browser.

+### Working with areas

 Hey, what's this new button about?

 <img src="/images/tutorial-plus-button.png" class="shadow">

-### Adding rich text
+#### Adding rich text

 Click the "+" sign and pick "rich text."
 You're presented with a friendly editor: